andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_05_BasisFunctions.rst

 dwi2response
 ************

-Unlike most fMRI studies which use a basis function that has already been created, MRtrix will derive a basis function from the diffusion data.
-Using an individual subject’s data is more precise and specific to that subject.
+Unlike most fMRI studies which use a basis function that has been created beforehand, MRtrix will derive a basis function from the diffusion data; using an individual subject’s data is more precise and specific to that subject.
 The command ``dwi2response`` has several different algorithms that you can choose from, but for this tutorial we will use the "dhollander" algorithm:

 ::